Research at Chimfunshi

 The Education Center at Chimfunshi not only attracts international primate scientists and students but also Zambian school classes and their teachers.

-The Chimfunshi Research Advisory Board (CRAB) was founded in 2010 and is co-chaired by Dr. Katherine Cronin and Dr. Edwin van Leeuwen.
+The Chimfunshi Research Advisory Board (CRAB) was founded in 2010 and is chaired by Dr. Edwin van Leeuwen.
 CRAB reviews and hosts selected research projects at the Chimfunshi Wildlife Orphanage Trust with the aim to better understand chimpanzee behaviour in general, and the specific behaviour and welfare of the chimpanzees at Chimfunshi in particular.
 As part of the official Chimfunshi structure, CRAB collaborates closely with the Chimfunshi team on site to align research with the mission of Chimfunshi.

 Research on the social behaviour of chimpanzees